davidgasquez/handbook/content/concepts.md

 A mental model of a system is the reduction of how it works.
 The model cuts through the noise to highlight the system's core components and how they work together.

+### Antifragility

+Antifragility is a property of systems that increase in capability, resilience, or robustness as a result of stressors, shocks, volatility, noise, mistakes, faults, attacks, or failures.

+It's fundamentally different from the concepts of resiliency (ability to recover from failure) and robustness (ability to resist failure).

+Antifragility is beyond resilience or robustness.
+The resilient resists shocks and stays the same.
+The antifragile gets better.

 ## Incentives

 Incentives matter.
 Everything around you is driven by incentives.
 There are rarely true "irrational" decisions.
 If a decision looks irrational to you, it's most likely because you don't truly understand the incentives driving that person.